 Instead: He throws Tagoma out the airlock and carries on with his plans.
 It ends as well as you would expect.
 (The Super version mitigates this, having him shoot Tagoma's elbows and knees with the intention of seeing him die in agony only to spare him and keep him on the force when he later recovers.)

-- This plot point also retroactively gives Freeza one.
-The event that kicks off the series is when Freeza decides that the Super Saiyan prophesied in legend could potentially be a threat to his power.
+- This plot point also retroactively gives Frieza one.
+The event that kicks off the series is when Frieza decides that the Super Saiyan prophesied in legend could potentially be a threat to his power.

 - Frieza and his men invade Earth and his army is soundly defeated by the Z Fighters.